Prevent Sexual Violence

 Who To Talk To

 Most Ivy Tech employees are either required or encouraged to report incidents of sexual harassment, gender-based harassment or sexual violence when they become aware of those incidents.
 There are other employees, "Confidential Employees," specifically trained to offer support to victims who may be consulted and who will keep information confidential, except in cases of immediate risk of harm to the community.
-Please see the lists of Confidential Employees; Title IX Coordinators; and Campus and Community Resources; and below.
+Please see the lists of Confidential Employees; Title IX Coordinators, Campus and Community Resources, and Policies in the dropdowns below.

 Ivy Tech Community College will thoroughly investigate all allegations of misconduct, make a determination based on facts and evidence, and take corrective action to correct the situation.
 The policies below provide further information and address address sexual discrimination, sexual misconduct, and violence.